 Associate Professor, Systematic Theology

 Gordon is a specialist in Lonergan studies, systematic theology, and the relation of mysticism and co-developmental (personal, cultural, social and ecological) transformation.
-He is presently working on a manuscript entitled Transforming Mysticism: Reintroducing Ignatius of Loyola and Bernard Lonergan.
+He is presently working on a manuscript entitled Transforming Dynamics of Grace: Faith that Does Justice and Appreciates Beauty.

 Gordon particpates in a collaborative pilot project with Crivella West Inc, a knowledge firm based in Pittsburgh, the John M. Kelly Library of the University of St. Michael's College, the University of Toronto Press, the Lonergan Research Institute and other partners to explore the application of advance algorithms to the analysis of digitized corpuses of theological authors.